matthewhudson/current-device/.github/CONTRIBUTING.md

-# Contributing to device.js
+# Contributing to `current-device`

 :+1::tada: First off, thanks for taking the time to contribute! :tada::+1:

-The following is a set of guidelines for contributing to `device.js`.
+The following is a set of guidelines for contributing to `current-device`.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a Pull Request.

 ## Contributing Code